REANNZ/etcbd-public/README.md

 * Start at http://console.developers.google.com/
 * Create a new project
-* From the main menu, select the API Manager
+* From the main menu (top-left corner), select the `APIs & Services` and then `Library`
-* In the list of available Google APIs, search for ````Google+ API```` and Enable this for your project.
+* In the list of available Google APIs, search for `Google+ API` and `Enable` this API for your project.
-* In the top-level API manager menu, select Credentials
+* From the main menu (again, top-left corner), select again `APIs & Services` and then `Credentials`
-* Configure the OAuth consent screen with how the application should be described to the user (at least, set Product name)
+* Configure the `OAuth consent screen` with how the application should be described to the user (at least, set Product name)
-* Create a new Credential as an OAuth Client ID for a web application
+* On the `Credentials` tab, create a new `Credential` as an `OAuth Client ID` for a web application
-* Add the Authorized redirect URI for your application - the form is (substitute your real hostname here):
+* Add the Authorized redirect URI for your application - the URL should have the following form is (substitute your real hostname here):

         https://admin.example.org/accounts/complete/google-oauth2/

 * After saving, this gives you the Client ID and secret (use these as the GOOGLE_KEY and GOOGLE_SECRET)

-# Appendix: Google API keys
+# Appendix: Google Maps API keys

 The Admintool uses the Google Maps Javascript API to render the service location points on maps provided by Google.